About Me & FAQ’s

 If you are interested to learn more I recommend these documentaries:

 Has your diet changed since going waste free?

-Absolutely, I eat less processed food (as it this generally comes in packaging), I eat significantly less dairy and I eat healthier in general as I make most meals from scratch.
-I also now consume way more fermented food, so I have less belly aches and better digestion.
-I found I actually lost weight initially and now found it easy to maintain a healthy weight based on diet alone.
+Absolutely!
+I eat less processed food (as it this generally comes in packaging), I eat significantly less dairy and I eat healthier in general as I make most meals from scratch.
+I also now consume way more fermented food, so I have better digestion and no longer have late night belly aches.
+I actually lost weight after starting Plastic Free July in 2015 and now find it easy to maintain a healthy weight based on diet alone.